isorrentino/bipedal-locomotion-framework/utilities/motor-current-tracking/README.md

 ### Sinusoids

-Indeed they are defined as sinusoidal signals with varying frequency `f` and amplitude `A`:
+They are defined as sinusoidal signals with varying frequency `f` and amplitude `A`:

 ```math